- Bachelor of Education - The Early Years

 Education is a rewarding career that can truly change lives.
 Few other jobs let you have such a profound impact on the lives of so many young children.
 As an educator you’ll play an important role in the social, cognitive and emotional development of your students — and become a respected member of your community.

-The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in Australia for Teacher education.
+- The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the equal best university in Australia for Teacher Education.

-UOW also ranked in the top 150 universities in the world for Education in the QS World University Rankings by Subject 2017.
+- UOW Education also ranked in the top 100 universities in the World 2018 Academic Ranking of World Universities (ARWU) by Subject, and in the Top 150 in world in the QS World University Rankings by Subject 2018.

 Find your why